marrold/MMDVM-Dissector/README.md

 ### Caveats

 * I am **not** a LUA or Wireshark expert, so this may not be perfect code.
 Use at your own risk.
+* This dissector only works with the MMDVMHost protocol, **not** the Generic Homebrew procotol used by BlueDV and potentially other software.
 * Currently MMDVM-dissector will only dissect the MMDVM Headers, not the DMR frames themselves.

 ### Installation